Designing a Notion Template: Journaling and Note-Taking for Recipe, Culinary Experiences, and Food Exploration

 Step 1: Determine Your Data Structure

-5. Wishlist: Keep a list of recipes, ingredients, or restaurants you plan to try in the future.
+5. Wishlist: Keep a list of recipes, ingredients, or restaurants that you plan to try in the future.

 Step 2: Create Your Notion Template